Norecipes - Elevating Everyday Meals

 Instructions

-• Heat a large non-stick frying pan with 1 tablespoon of butter and 1 tablespoon of olive oil until hot.
-Add the shallots and julienned matsutake stems until the butter is browned and the mushrooms take on a light brown color.
-Add the rice and fry for a minute, stiring to coat each grain of rice.
+• Heat a nonstick frying pan with 1 tablespoon cultured unsalted butter and 1 tablespoon olive oil until hot.
+Add 1 tablespoon shallots and chopped matsutake stems.
+Cook until the butter browns slightly and the mushrooms take on a light golden color.

-• Add the sake and stir until it has evaporated, then add two ladles of dashi and stir constantly until most of the liquid has been absorbed.
-Continue adding dashi 1 ladle at a time, stirring constantly until the rice has reached a texture you're happy with.
-Stop at about 3 ½ cups for al dente risotto.
+• Pour in ¼ cup sake and stir until it has evaporated.
+Add two ladles of dashi, stirring constantly until most of the liquid is absorbed.
+Continue adding dashi one ladle at a time, stirring constantly, until the rice reaches your preferred doneness (about 3 ½ cups of dashi for an al dente risotto).

-• When the risotto is done, add the cheese and remaining butter and stir until they are incorporated.
-Taste for salt and more if necessary.
-Plate the risotto and top with the sauteed matsutake caps and toasted bread crumbs.
+• When the risotto is done, stir in 14 grams parmigiano reggiano and 1 tablespoon cultured unsalted butter until incorporated.
+Taste and adjust with salt if needed.
+Plate the risotto and top with the sautéed matsutake caps and toasted breadcrumbs.

 Recipes in your inboxDon't miss out SIGN UP!